-- A. Faculty Summary Sheet (Model C) prepared by the Dean's Office - B. Recommendations added by different review committees & recommenders - C. External Reviews added by department review committee or directly submitted through Interfolio
+- 1. Faculty Summary Sheet (Model C) prepared by the Dean's Office - 2.
+Recommendations added by internal review committees and recommenders - 3.
+External Reviews added by department review committee or directly submitted through Interfolio

 You will prepare and present all the following sections to your unit for their review: